HadisZare12/Anime-Recommender-LLM-/README.md

 The Gradio interface will launch at:

 👉 **http://127.0.0.1:7860**
+>>> Warning : It's usable just for 72 hours, I use the free version API...

 Then, simply type your preference:
 > “I want a lighthearted romantic comedy anime.”